Use SLEAP on the SWC HPC cluster#

 Note on managed Linux desktops

-That said, you may still want to offload GPU-intensive tasks to an HPC node (e.g. because the desktop’s GPU is not powerful enough or because you need to run many jobs in parallel).
-In that case, you may still want to read the sections on model training and inference.
+You may still want to offload GPU-intensive work to an HPC node (e.g. for more powerful GPUs or parallel jobs).
+In that case, read the sections on model training and inference.

 Access to the HPC cluster#